STT-WASTUKANCANA/NetMonitor/docs/USER_GUIDE.md

 1. Click the moon/sun icon in the top right corner
 2. Toggle between light and dark modes
 3. Your preference is saved automatically

+## ⚡ Real-time Monitoring and Manual Refresh

+The system provides true real-time monitoring with per-second updates:

+### Real-time Dashboard
+- Device statuses update automatically every second
+- Network performance charts update continuously
+- Hierarchy visualization shows live status changes
+- Status indicators use color coding:
+  - **Green (UP)**: Device responding normally
+  - **Red (DOWN)**: Device not responding
+  - **Gray (UNKNOWN)**: Invalid or missing IP address

+### Manual Refresh
+1. Click the circular "Scan" icon button at the top of the dashboard
+2. The button will show a spinning animation while refreshing
+3. All devices will be checked immediately
+4. Results update in real-time as checks complete
+5. A success notification will appear when complete

+This manual refresh is useful when you need immediate status information without waiting for the next automatic check.

 ## 👤 Profile Settings